 Hatioras grow in the wild in tropical rain forests of south-eastern Brazil, as far south as the state of Parana, along the border with Paraguay.
 Although they grow mostly on tree trunks, they are sometimes found growing on rocky ground.
 Hatioras bloom in spring in the wild and will sometimes flower twice in one year.

 Light: These tropical cacti like bright partial light only.
 They should never be exposed to full sunlight or midday sunlight.

-Water: Soil should be kept constantly moist, but never soggy.
+Water: Soil should constantly be kept moist but never soggy.
 Do not allow water to sit in the dish underneath.

-Temperature: Hatioras prefers spring, summer, and fall temperatures around 75-80 °F (24-27 °C).
-Winter temperatures should be between 45-65 °F (7-18 °C) only.
+Temperature: Hatioras prefers spring, summer, and fall temperatures between 75 and 80 °F (24 and 27 °C).
+Winter temperatures should be between 45 and 65 °F (7 and 18 °C).

 Soil: Due to its natural growing environment on the rocks or trees, these cacti require rough soil to grow well.
 A 1:1 mixture of potting soil to pumice, tree bark, or perlite is required.
 Pumice is preferred.

 Fertilizer: Hatioras prefers fertilization every 14 days.
 Use a balanced 10-10-10 fertilizer dilute to half strength.
 Do not fertilize during the resting period.